Data-Visualization-Intro/3-D3-line-chart/readme.md

 We set these values with the x and y method, respectively, which each take one parameter: a function to convert a data point into an x or y value.

-We want to use our accessor functions, but _our accessor functions return the unscaled value_.

-We'll transform our data point with both the accessor function and the scale to get the scaled value in pixel space.
+We want to use our accessor functions, but _our accessor functions return the unscaled value_ so we'll transform our data point with both the accessor function and the scale to get the scaled value in pixel space.

 ```js
 const lineGenerator = d3